Building the Future of Electric Mobility

 German entrepreneur Constantin Schwaab has changed the way people get everything from movie tickets to solar power.
 Now, with Wirelane, he’s set his sights on shifting the way Europeans get around.
 He acquired a software company that made an app for locating public parking spaces, and has used the technology to develop a sophisticated ecosystem of charging stations for electric cars.
-The first of these stations will debut in Germany in 2018.
+The first of these stations debuted in Germany in 2018 and received an honorable mention in Fast Company's Innovation By Design Awards.
+In March 2019, Wirelane won a Red Dot Award for their charging station.

 Constantin Schwaab (left) and Franz Blach at IDEO Munich